 Adelaide's hot zones for nightlife are the clubs, bars, and pubs of Rundle Street in the east, and Hindley Street and Light Square in the west.
 Gouger Street is Adelaide's key dining location.
 It's the gateway to the Adelaide Central Market, and the bustling mall and food halls of Chinatown.
 Shoppers flock to the premier shopping district of Rundle Mall, while bargain hunters love outlet shopping at Harbour Town.
 It is a 15-minute drive west of the city, near the airport.

 Wine lovers, of course, will have one destination clearly in mind: The Barossa Valley wine region.
 Many of the wineries are quite generous with their wine tasting sessions so if you're going to do this, booking a tour with a driver is highly recommended.
-Not only will your group not need to choose a designated driver for the hire car but there will be no chance of getting lost or difficulty locating quality wineries that cater to your tastes.
+Not only will your group not need to choose a designated driver for the hire car, but there will be no chance of getting lost, or having difficulty locating quality wineries that cater to your tastes.
 On top of this, the locals know a thing or two about the region's history and are more than happy to tell you about it.